-- Professional Liability Insurance: General and professional liability insurance is covered by the University if students are enrolled in a course. - Health Insurance: Proof of health insurance coverage is required prior to beginning the program.
+- Professional Liability Insurance: General and professional liability insurance is covered by the University if students are enrolled in a course. - Health Insurance: Proof of health insurance coverage is required and any associated costs are the responsibility of the student.
 Students are financially responsible for any personal injury or acute illness that may occur during the program. - Immunizations: Students are responsible for submitting proof of immunization and acquiring required immunizations prior to being placed in supervised experiential learning sites.
 Required immunizations, tests, and screenings, depend on the site and vary in cost.
 A majority of clinical sites require annual TB tests and flu vaccinations.
 In addition to immunizations, some sites may require a medical examination. - COVID-19 Vaccine: Harding University does not require the COVID-19 vaccine.
-Student may be subject to differing policies depending on the supervised experiential learning site. - Background Checks: Initial background checks will be covered by the Program prior to students being placed in supervised experiential learning sites.
+Students may be subject to differing policies depending on the supervised experiential learning site. - Background Checks: Initial background checks will be covered by the Program prior to students being placed in supervised experiential learning sites.
 Students are responsible for additional background checks that are required by their sites. - Toxicology Screen/Drug Testing: Initial drug tests will be covered by the Program prior to students being placed in supervised experiential learning sites.
 Students are responsible for additional screenings and tests that are required by their sites.

-- Required Attire: Students are responsible for acquiring non-slip shoes and cutting gloves prior to being placed in supervised experiential learning sites.
+- Required Attire: Students are responsible for acquiring non-slip shoes and cutting gloves, if required, prior to being placed in supervised experiential learning sites.
 Students are responsible for additional attire that are required by their sites.
-For example, clinical sites may require additional attire like uniforms, scrubs, and/or laboratory coats. - Transportation and Auto Insurance: Students are responsible for their own transportation and liability for safety in travel to all facilities where supervised experiential learning sites are located. - Parking: Students are responsible for paying for parking at supervised experiential learning sites.
-There is no cost for parking on-campus at the University.
+For example, clinical sites may require additional attire like uniforms or scrubs.
+A laboratory coat is provided at Fall Orientation and cost is covered by the Program. - Transportation and Auto Insurance: Students are responsible for their own transportation and liability for safety in travel to all facilities where supervised experiential learning sites are located. - Parking: Students are responsible for paying for parking at supervised experiential learning sites.
+There is no cost for parking on-campus at the University during Fall Orientation or Spring Intensive.